 What is the typical commitment?

+You are in control of the engagement, so you can stop whenever you no longer see value.
 Most leaders engage for 6–12 months, with sessions every two weeks.
 This timeline allows for deep, measurable progress.

 Why This Works